Make a Solar Bottle Light

 How to make the solar bottle bulb

-- 2Screw the cap on the bottle tightly.Wrap electric tape around the cap to block direct sunlight from weakening it.Advertisement
+- 2Wrap electric tape around the cap to block direct sunlight from weakening it.Screw the cap on the bottle tightly.Advertisement

 - 3You must cut a hole in your roof that is the same circumference as the bottle: